 Put on rubber gloves to protect your hands from the cleanser.
 Squirt a line of the cleanser onto the screen.
 Hold the squeegee at a 45-degree angle with the handle angled towards you.
 Press the rubber edge of the squeegee down into the fabric and pull the squeegee towards you.
 As you do this, the thin rubber edge of the squeegee should spread a thin layer of cleanser over the stencil.
 Do this a few times.
 The cleanser will be pressed through the open areas of your stencil and onto your fabric.
 When you are finished printing, unclamp and lift the screen.
 The fabric may lift with it.
 If this happens, you can spray the felt with spray tack to make your fabric stick to the felt, or you can tape your fabric to the felt with masking tape.

 Once you’ve lifted the screen, take a look at your fabric.
 Because the cleanser is transparent, your print may be hard to see at first.
-Use a blow dryer to activate the discharge effect.
-You will see your design appear on your fabric before your eyes.
+As the cleanser settles into the fabric, you will see your design appear on your fabric before your eyes.
 Because you’ve removed the dye of the fabric, and have not added to its surface as you would with ink, no heat-setting is needed.
+For more intense results, you may add heat to the fabric with a blow dryer, but be aware that adding heat to the cleanser will produce potentially harmful fumes.
+Make sure you are working outdoors and wearing respiratory protection, like an acid gas respirator.

 Playing with Color, Texture, and Consistency